 Oral antibiotics, such as tetracyclines (doxycycline or minocycline) and erythromycin, can be used to treat moderate acne.
 They are used for their anti-inflammatory properties in low doses, rather than their antibacterial effects.

-Isotretinoin is highly effective at treating moderate to severe acne.
+Isotretinoin is highly effective at treating moderate to severe acne, it is a systemic retinoid that inhibits sebum production.
 It is particularly indicated if acne is persistent, treatment-resistant, cystic or scarring.
 It markedly reduces sebum production, as well as inflammation, and can induce remission in some patients with acne.

 Other therapies and general management